History Doesn’t Repeat Itself, but It Often Rhymes– Mark Twain

 So where are we in 2020?

 Once again incurring substantial debt through the government’s spending efforts to try and assist its citizens during the Global economic shutdowns brought on by the Chinese virus pandemic, and it isn’t just the U.S. economy doing this.
-Other counties are engaging in deficits as well.
+Other countries are engaging in deficits as well.
 At some point we’re going to need a method to offset all this additional debt.
 Once again, governments appear to be engaging in actions that they do not have the legal authority to do.
 Sound familiar?

 Could gold bullion be confiscated again?